Yoga Nidra & Restorative Yoga Teacher Training

 - Fire Ceremony (Havan) and Chanting (healing sound vibration)

-Complimentary pick up: Wednesday 31 March at 11am, Takaka Visitor Centre, where the Golden Bay Coachlines bus will drop you off if travelling to Takaka from Nelson.
+Complimentary pick up: 11:00am Wednesday, 31st March, Takaka Visitor Centre, where the Golden Bay Coachlines bus will drop you off if travelling to Takaka from Nelson.

-For more information, to request any extras and to BOOK NOW please email us.
+For more information and to BOOK NOW please email us.

 Swami Karma Karuna, lead trainer, is a senior teacher of Yoga NZ, Yoga Australia, IAYT Yoga Therapist, Yoga Alliance E-RYT 500 and YACEP registered.
 She offers years of expertise delivered in a multi-faceted way using lectures, PowerPoints, practical experience, group exercises, personal reflection, teaching practice, readings, latest research, case studies and guided practices to take away.